jwilm/chatbot/README.md

 Contributions are very welcome on this project.
 To get started, fork the repo and clone it locally.
 You should be able to just do `cargo run` (assuming you're on the nightlies) and get a working echo handler on the command line.
+If you want to run the test program using the Slack adapter, do `cargo run -- --adapter slack`.

 [service adapters]: http://chatbot.rs/chatbot/adapter/trait.ChatAdapter.html#implementors
 [message handlers]: http://chatbot.rs/chatbot/handler/trait.MessageHandler.html#implementors